aaron777collins/MinecraftDatapackLanguage/docs/_docs/getting-started.md

 - **`function "hello":`**: Defines a function that contains Minecraft commands
 - **`on_load "example:hello"`**: Automatically runs the function when the world loads

+## Adding Control Flow

+MDL supports both conditional logic and loops for advanced control flow in your datapacks.

-## Adding Conditional Logic
+### Conditional Logic

 > **Enhanced Logic**: The conditional system ensures proper if/else if/else logic where each condition is only checked if all previous conditions were false.

-Now let's create a more advanced example that uses conditional blocks to detect different types of entities:
+Let's create a more advanced example that uses conditional blocks to detect different types of entities:

 ```mdl
 # conditional.mdl - Conditional logic example